hanzomaster/whatever-coffee-shop/README.md

 ## Preview

-- Go to <https://whatever-coffee-shop.herokuapp.com/> for the web version if (which we don't have yet 🙃)
+- Go to <https://whatever-coffee-shop.herokuapp.com/> for the web version if (which is not stable yet 🙃)
 - Documentation for API <https://whatever-coffee-shop.herokuapp.com/api/docs/>